-Scott D. Hughes currently serves as the Associate Research Professor at the Center for Education Policy Research (UNM CEPR) located at the University of New Mexico.
+Scott D. Hughes currently serves as the Associate Research Professor at the Cradle to Career Policy Institute (formerly the Center for Education Policy Research, CEPR) located at the University of New Mexico.
 Scott brings nearly eighteen years of research and policy experience.
 He serves as the principal or co-investigator on a number of studies related to early childhood.
-He currently serves as one of two representatives from New Mexico on the Board of Governors for the Regional Educational Laboratory Southwest and the Board of the New Mexico Evaluators.
+He currently serves as one of two representatives from New Mexico on the Board of Governors for the Regional Educational Laboratory Southwest and on the Board of NM Evaluators.
 Prior to coming to CEPR, Scott served as acting director for the New Mexico Office of Education Accountability (OEA) within the Department of Finance and Administration where he had been on staff since April 2004 serving as deputy director and senior policy analyst.
 Originally from Michigan, Scott has lived in New Mexico since the fall of 1981.
 He has a BA in history from Michigan State University and a MA and PhD in U.S. history from the University of New Mexico.

 VP of Finance

 Carlos Romero is President and founder of Apex, a consulting firm specializing in systems evaluation.
 Carlos has over 20 years of experience in program planning, evaluation, facilitation and organizational development.
 His company's approach is influenced by developmental evaluation, utilization-focused evaluation, participatory evaluation, Results-Based Accountability, systems thinking and cultural competence.

 Kuit is a Master’s student in the College of Education at the